Mastering Go Testing - Advanced Techniques and Best Practices

 go tool cover -html=coverage.out # View coverage in browser

-go tool cover -func=coverage.out # View coverage in terminal
+go tool cover -func=coverage.out # View coverage in terminal7.2.
+Coverage in CI/CD

 Set coverage thresholds in your CI/CD pipeline: